zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Last updated: April 19th, 2024

 It seems that everyone in this corner of the internet has published their own house rules for the dungeon-based fantasy RPG.
 Here I shall do the same.
-These rules take inspiration from Searchers of the Unknown (SOTU) and the Goblin Laws of Gaming (GLOG).
+These rules take inspiration from Searchers of the Unknown (SOTU), Into the Odd and the Goblin Laws of Gaming (GLOG).

 # WIP Title: Goblins and Dragons

-## Premise of the Game
+## Why this Heartbreaker?

 Every hack of the most popular tabletop role-playing game of the 20th century always seems to focus on the first D in its name -- the dungeons.
 In fact, I even called it the "dungeon-based fantasy RPG" in an earlier draft.
 To make this hack stand out, I will instead focus on the second D -- the dragons.

 Every player character (PC) has dragon-blood in them.
 Subconsciously this dragon-blood drives them toward acquiring gold.
 The Dragon-blood causes PCs to grow more powerful when they hoard gold.
 In terms of mechanics, this means "gold for XP".
 There is no "carousing" requirement, because the treasure must be hoarded.
 If a PC's hoard decreases below a level's threshold, either by the PC spending it or it being stolen/destroyed, then the PC loses access to that level's abilities until they rebuild their hoard.

 PCs may choose to embrace the dragon abilities, becoming more and more dragon-like, or they may choose to remain rooted in whatever species they chose at character creation.
 Mechanically, this means "Race as class".
-Beyond their racial abilities, each PC is a tomb-raiding rogue, with diegetic options to specialise.
+Beyond their racial abilities, each PC is a member of that legal get rich quick if you don't die profession -- archaelogist (read: tomb-raiding **rogue**).

 As for the setting, the world is littered with tombs of treasure.
 The largest religion believes that gold is the foundation for a good afterlife, and one must be buried with it.
 They also believe in binding servants into service in the afterlife, burying them together with their masters and animating the corpses to protect the tombs.
 Gold is reserved for the dead, the living use the silver standard.